Confidence surfaces for the mean of locally stationary functional time series: Introduction

 The remaining part of the paper is organized as follows.
 The statistical model is introduced in Section \ref{sec2}, where we describe our approach in an informal way and propose two confidence surfaces for the mean function $m$.
-In Section \ref{sec3} we demonstrate good finite sample properties of our approach by means of a simulation study and illustrate its applicability analyzing a data example.
 Section \ref{sec4} is devoted to rigorous statements under which conditions our method provides valid (asymptotic) confidence surfaces.
-Section \ref{proof} contains technical proofs.
-As a by-product of our approach, we also derive in the online supplement of this paper new confidence bands for the functions $t \to m(u,t)$ (for fixed $u$) and $u \to m(u,t)$ (for fixed $t$), which provide efficient alternatives to the commonly used confidence bands for stationary functional data or real valued locally stationary data, respectively (see Section \ref{secA} for details).
-Finally, some concrete examples of locally stationary functional time series and all auxiliary results for proofs in Section \ref{proof} are deferred to the online supplement.
+As a by-product of our approach, we also derive in the online supplement of this paper new confidence bands for the functions $t \to m(u,t)$ (for fixed $u$) and $u \to m(u,t)$ (for fixed $t$), which provide efficient alternatives to the commonly used confidence bands for stationary functional data or real-valued locally stationary data, respectively (see Section \ref{secA} for details). \WCr{Although our main focus is on SCSs excluding the boundary (as most work in the literature does), we also provide - as a complement - simultaneous inference at the boundary, which is of independent interest, see Remark \ref{Boundary-Remark}.} In Section \ref{sec3} we demonstrate the usefulness of our approach by means of analyzing a data example. \WCr{Finally, all technical results are deferred to the online supplement.
+There, we also give remarks regarding noisy and multivariate locally stationary functional time series and some concrete examples of locally stationary functional time series.
+Moreover, the online supplement contains implementation details and a simulation study illustrating the finite sample properties of the asymptotic results.}